xipherix/WebsocketChainExpanderApp/README.md

 * Understand [WebSocket API Usages.](https://docs-developers.refinitiv.com/1563871102906/14977/).
 * Understand [usage of ClientWebsocket class.](https://docs.microsoft.com/en-us/dotnet/api/system.net.websockets.clientwebsocket?view=netcore-2.2).
 * [.NET Core 2.2 or later version](https://dotnet.microsoft.com/download/dotnet-core/)
-* Visual Studio 2017 or 2019 or [Visual Studio Code](https://code.visualstudio.com/) to open project, compile and build solution.
+* Visual Studio 2017 or 2019 or [Visual Studio Code](https://code.visualstudio.com/) to open project, compile and build a solution.

 ### What is a Chain RIC?

 We will provide you summary details of the Chain before we move to the next topics about the chain processing logic and .NET core implementation.
-Basically, Chain Records are used to hold RIC symbols that have a common association.
-It's actually a legacy of an older data distribution protocol called Marketfeed and still available to request from Elektron by using Market Price domain based on Reuters Domain Models (RDM).
-The Chain does not use to provide a price or market movement.
-Instead, it provides a list of particular RIC/constituent such as a list of RIC for particular market e.g. a list of strike prices on a particular option contract.
+Chain Records are used to hold RIC symbols that have a common association.
+It's a legacy of an older data distribution protocol called Marketfeed and still available to request from Elektron by using Market Price domain based on Reuters Domain Models (RDM).
+The Chain itself does not provide a price or market movement.
+Instead, it gives a list of particular RIC/constituent such as a list of RIC for a specific market, e.g., a list of strike prices for a particular option contract.

 The following RIC is a sample Chain RIC.

 ```
-Chain 0#UNIVERSE.NB provides Nasdaq Basic RIC and it also provides Best Bid and Offer and Last Sale information for all U.S. exchange-listed securities based on liquidity within the Nasdaq market center, as well as trades,  reported to the FINRA/Nasdaq Reporting Facility TM(TRFTM).
+Chain 0#UNIVERSE.NB provides Nasdaq Basic RIC, and it also provides Best Bid and Offer and Last Sale information for all U.S. exchange-listed securities based on liquidity within the Nasdaq market center, as well as trades,  reported to the FINRA/Nasdaq Reporting Facility TM(TRFTM).

 Chain  0#AMEXCONS.K provide Amex consolidated RICs for NYSE.
 Chain  0#ARCACONS.K provide Arca consolidated RICs for NYSE.